grig23/primetime.en/help/programming/tvsdk-3x-ios-prog/ios-3x-content-playback-options/ios-3x-create-a-video-player/ios-3x-configure-ui/ios-3x-display-video-duration.md

 ---
 description: You can display the duration of the currently active content.
-seo-description: You can display the duration of the currently active content.
-seo-title: Display the duration of the video
 title: Display the duration of the video
-uuid: 945f222d-80ba-4832-a06f-9bb8db6adbcb
 ---

 # Display the duration of the video {#display-the-duration-of-the-video}